-Our Compensation Committee values the opinions of our stockholders and considers the outcome of each non-binding advisory stockholder vote on the compensation program for our named executive officers, commonly referred to as a "say on pay" vote, when we make compensation decisions for the members of our executive team, including the Named Executive Officers.
+Our Compensation Committee values the opinions of our stockholders and considers the outcome of each nonbinding advisory stockholder vote on the compensation program for our named executive officers, commonly referred to as a "say on pay" vote, when we make compensation decisions for the members of our executive team, including the Named Executive Officers.

-Stockholder support for our recent say-on-pay votes has been strong: 99% in 2017, and 98% in both 2018 and 2019.
+Stockholder support for our recent say-on-pay votes has been consistently strong: over 98% in each of 2018, 2019 and 2020.
 Our Compensation Committee is committed to continue considering stockholder concerns and feedback in the future.